Equimatchable Claw-Free Graphs: Preliminaries

 \section{Preliminaries}

 In this section, after giving some graph theoretical definitions, we mention some known results about matchings in claw-free graphs and develop some tools for our proofs.

 Given a simple graph $G=(V(G), E(G))$, a \emph{clique} (resp. \emph{independent set}) of $G$ is a subset of pairwise adjacent (resp. non-adjacent) vertices of $G$.
 The \emph{independence number} of $G$ denoted by $\alpha(G)$ is the maximum size of an independent set of $G$.
 We denote by $N(v)$ the set of neighbors of $v \in V(G)$.
 For a subgraph $G'$ of $G$, $N_{G'}(v)$ denotes $N(v) \cap V(G')$.
 A vertex $v$ is \emph{complete to} a subgraph $G'$ if $N_{G'}(v)=V(G')$.
 For $U \subseteq V(G)$, we denote by $G[U]$ the subgraph of $G$ induced by $U$.
 For simplicity, according to the context, we will use a set of vertices or the (sub)graph induced by a set of vertices in the same manner.
 We denote by $uv$ a potential edge between two vertices $u$ and $v$.
 Similarly, we denote paths and cycles of a graph as sequences of its vertices.
 In this work, $n$ denotes the \emph{order} $\abs{V(G)}$ of the graph $G$.
-We say that $G$ is \emph{odd} (resp. \emph{even}) if $n$ is odd (resp. even).
+We say that $G$ is an \emph{odd graph} (resp. \emph{even graph}) if $n$ is odd (resp. even).
+For a set $X$ and a singleton $\set{x}$ we use the shorthand notations $X + x$ and $X - x$ for $X \cup \set{x}$ and $X \setminus \set{x}$, respectively.

 We denote by $P_p$, $C_p$ and $K_p$ the path, cycle, and complete graph, respectively, on $p$ vertices and by $K_{p,q}$ the complete bipartite graph with bipartition sizes $p$ and $q$.
 The graph $K_{1,3}$ is termed \emph{claw}.
 A graph is \emph{claw-free} if it contains no claw as an induced subgraph.